211225347/Smart-Academic-Library-Assistance-System-SALAS-/template_analysis.md

 - **Basic Kanban** was rejected because it has no automation, requiring every card to be moved manually.
 This introduces human error and is inefficient for a project already using GitHub Issues and PRs.
 - **Bug Triage** was rejected because it is designed for managing defect reports, not sprint planning.
 Its columns (Needs Triage, High Priority, Low Priority) do not map to SALAS's development workflow.
 - **Team Planning** was rejected because it requires significant customization to match a sprint model and does not offer automation.
 Its five-column structure adds complexity without adding value for a solo project.

+## Template Rejection Rationale

+- **Basic Kanban** was not selected because it lacks automation features, requiring manual movement of issues, which is less efficient for Agile sprint workflows.
+- **Bug Triage** focuses on defect management rather than feature delivery and sprint execution, making it unsuitable for early-stage development.
+- **Team Planning** is optimized for long-term roadmap tracking rather than continuous flow, which does not align with the iterative development model of SALAS.